 Endosteal (Endosseous) Implants: Placed in the jaw bone, endosteals are the most commonly used type for two-stage implant procedures.
 Placed primarily as an alternative to a bridge or removable denture, endosteal implants include screw types (threaded), cylinder types (smooth) or bladed types.

-Subperiosteal Implants: Placed on the jaw bone within the gum tissue, with the metal implant post exposed to hold the restoration, subperiosteals are the most commonly used type for single-stage dental implant procedures.
-Subperiosteals are primarily used to hold dentures in place in patients with insufficient bone height.
+Subperiosteal Implants: Placed on the jaw bone within the gum tissue, with the metal implant post exposed to hold the restoration, subperiosteals are rarely if ever used today.
+Subperiosteals were primarily used to hold dentures in place in patients with insufficient bone height.

 Although most dental implants are made of titanium, the surface — which affects the long-term integration and stability of treatment — can vary.
 A porous surface contributes to more bone contact than a machined titanium surface.
-Other surfaces include a grit-blasted or acid-etched and roughened surface, a microgrooved or plasma-sprayed titanium surface, and a plasma-sprayed hydroxyapatite coating.
+Other surfaces include a grit-blasted or acid-etched and roughened surface, a microgrooved or plasma-sprayed titanium surface, and a plasma-sprayed hydroxyapatite coating, and Zirconia (nonmetal).

 Implants also may be categorized based on the shape/type of their head.
 All implants require the restoration and abutment to be attached or screwed to the head.
 For this purpose, there are three main connector types:

 Internal Hex Connectors: Shaped like a hexagon, an internal hex connector is an opening in the implant head into which the restoration/abutment is screwed.

 External Hex Connectors: Also shaped like a hexagon, these connectors are atop the implant head.

 Internal Octagon Connectors: Shaped like an octagon, an internal octagon connector has an opening in the implant head into which the restoration/abutment is screwed.